Bamboo,

 Although

-the frogs can freely come and go from the trap, they rarely
+the frogs can freely come and go from the lures,

-try to escape and can be easily captured.
-Check the traps
+of eggs, and can be easily captured.
+These

-bag or similar container and apply any one of the following
+container and apply any one of the following treatments: 1)

-treatments: 1) fill the container with hot, soapy water (at
+fill the container with hot, soapy water (at least 113 degrees

-or 3) thoroughly spray eggs and adults with 16% citric acid
+spray eggs and adults with 16% citric acid solution (1.3 lb

-solution (1.3 lb citric acid per 1 gallon of water, or use
+citric acid per 1 gallon of water, or use premixed solutions

 Figure

-3. PVC refugia with brooding adult males and eggs
+3. PVC refugia with brooding adult male and eggs

 |